McNepp/QApplicationContext/README.md

 for a specific type is resolved and a matching service has not been explicitly registered, a default-instance will be created if possible.
 2. The order of registrations has been switched: now, the dependent service `PropFetcherAggregator` is registered before the services it depends on.
 This was done to demonstrate that, **regardless of the ordering of registrations**, the dependencies will be resolved correctly!
-Also, there are two type-arguments for the Service now: the first specifies the type of service-interface, the second the implementatio-type.
+Also, there are two type-arguments for the Service now: the first specifies the type of service-interface, the second the implementation-type.
-3. This line uses an alternative, more verbose, but also arguable more understandable syntax: The declaration of the Service is now followed by the method `advertiseAs<PropFetcher>()` which ensures that the Service will be looked up by this interface-type.
-`QApplicationContext` figures out automatically what the correct order must be.

 ### Multiple service-interfaces